kriana/SilVerPLuM/README.md

 * `nuget-restore` - Run `nuget restore` as part of compilation process
 * `references` - Maps .NET references to DLLs.
 More info below.
+* `build-arguments` - Arguments for msbuild/xbuild.
+Use this to e.g. force compilation in 'Release' configuration

 Here's an example: